 We receive, collect, store, process, transfer and otherwise use (collectively, process) sensitive information (defined above), including personal data.
 The effectiveness of our technology, including our AI and platforms, and our ability to offer our platform to users rely on the processing of this data.
 Our processing of this data subjects us to numerous data privacy and security obligations, including federal, state, local and foreign laws, regulations, guidance, industry standards, internal and external privacy and security policies, contractual requirements, and other obligations regarding privacy, data protection, information security and the processing of personal data and other sensitive information.
 We strive to comply with applicable laws, regulations, policies and other legal obligations relating to privacy, data protection and information security to the extent possible.
 However, the regulatory framework for privacy and data protection worldwide is, and is likely to remain for the foreseeable future, uncertain and complex, and it is possible that these or other actual or alleged obligations may be interpreted and applied in a manner that we do not anticipate or that is inconsistent from one jurisdiction to another and may conflict with other rules or our practices.
-Further, any significant change to applicable laws, regulations or industry practices regarding the processing of personal data, or their interpretation, or any changes regarding the manner in which the consent of users or other data subjects for the processing of such data must be obtained, could increase our costs and require us to modify our services and features, possibly in a material manner, which we may be unable to complete, and may limit our ability to store and process user data or develop new services and features.
+Further, any significant change to applicable laws, regulations or industry practices regarding the processing of such data must be obtained, could increase our costs and require us to modify our services and features, possibly in a material manner, which we may be unable to complete, and may limit our ability to store and process user data or develop new services and features.